moodle/devdocs/docs/guides/moodleapp/development/testing/unit-testing.md

   - Moodle App
 ---

 Unit tests are written in JavaScript using [Jest](https://jestjs.io/).
 If you want to create a new one, Jest is already configured and you only need to create a file ending with `.test.ts` within the project.
-If you're going to do so, remember to follow the [[Moodle App Development Guide#Test_files|file location conventions]].
+If you're going to do so, remember to follow the [file location conventions](../development-guide#test-files).

 ## Running tests